ormizj/template-nuxt-fsd/README.md

   as opposed to defining one single index of everything in Shared.
 - Shared is different from other layers in the sense that it contains segments, not slices.
 In this way, the Shared layer can be thought of as a hybrid between a layer and a slice.

+### To Read

+- ~~Overview~~
+- ~~Tutorial~~
+- ~~FAQ~~
+- Examples
+    - Authentication
+    - Types
+    - Page layouts
+    - Handling API Requests
+- Migration
+    - From a custom architecture
+    - Migration from v1 to v2
+    - Migration from v2.0 to v2.1
+- Layers
+- Slices and segments
+- Public API
+- Mission
+- Motivation
+- Understanding
+    - About architecture
+    - Needs driven
+    - Knowledge types
+    - Naming